etostein/scrape_data_utilities/readme.md

 Output the latitude and longitude values accordingly in a file named:updated_collection.csv

-Step 3 - Run Save_old_data script
-This will collect the data of the workorders to update to have a backup
+Step 3 - Run Save_old_data script (make sure to specify which env you are targetting preprod or prod) This will collect the data of the workorders to update to have a backup

-Step 4 - Run update_db
-make sure script targets the right DB
+Step 4 - Run update_db (make sure to specify which env you are targetting preprod or prod) make sure script targets the right DB
-This will update new position and address to the work orders in the file updated_collection.csv
+This will update new position and address to the work orders in the file updated_collection.csv (will skip workorders in status -7)